Best CRM Software for Small Business 2026: From Pain Point to Perfect Fit

 5. Close CRM — Best for High-Volume Outbound

-Close was built by a startup for startups doing aggressive outbound sales.
-Its built-in power dialer, SMS, and email sequences make it exceptional for teams doing high-volume outreach.
-The reporting is detailed and sales-coach friendly.
-At $49/user/month (Startup plan), it’s not cheap — but for businesses where sales velocity is everything, Close pays for itself quickly.
+Close was literally built by a startup *for* startups focused on aggressive outbound sales.
+Its integrated power dialer, SMS, and email sequences make it truly exceptional for teams doing high-volume outreach.
+Plus, the reporting is super detailed and really sales-coach friendly.
+At $49/user/month for the Startup plan, it’s definitely not cheap.
+But for businesses where sales velocity is absolutely everything, Close will pay for itself in no time.

 Best for: SaaS companies, tech startups, and businesses with dedicated sales reps.